grscheller/git-notes/notes/git-notes.md

     $ git checkout --orphan newBranch
 ```

-This will create a new branch without any commit.
+This will create a new branch without any commits.
 The first commit will
 start a new history without any ancestry.
 The `--orphan` is a useful
 option when you want to create a directory structure and files
 resembling the ones from the current branch.
+Also when you want to
+create something related to the effort, like documentation or a software
+tool useful to the main project.

 #### List available branches